|

 When merging notes, resolve notes conflicts using the given

 strategy.
-The following strategies are recognized: "manual"
+The following strategies are recognized: manual

-This option overrides the "notes.mergeStrategy" configuration
+overrides the notes.mergeStrategy configuration setting.
+See

-more information on each notes merge strategy.
+information on each notes merge strategy.

 --commit